Skip to main content Skip to footer site map

 • Missing employer information or signature

-When an error is discovered in a current employee’s completed Form I-9 Section One, the employer should request that the employee make corrections.
-Errors in Sections Two or Three should be corrected by the employer.
 Corrections can be made by drawing a line through the incorrect information.
-Then the correction should be made, along with an initial and date.
+Then, the correction should be made, along with an initial and date.
 If there are more errors, the applicable section of the form may be amended and attached to the original form.
 A note should be included in the file regarding the reason you made changes to an existing Form I-9 or completed a new Form I-9.
 Employers can visit the USCIS website for additional guidance.

 Ensuring a completed Form I-9 should be a mandatory step when employers bring new hires on board.
 To help you ensure that you're meeting this and other regulatory requirements during the onboarding process, an HR consultant can review your current hiring procedures and offer support as needed.
+Paychex also provides employee onboarding software that facilitates the time it takes to complete the Form I-9 and other processes.

-For more information, consult the USCIS website to download a copy of an Form I-9, instructions and follow updates as they happen.
+For more information, consult the USCIS website to download a copy of a Form I-9, instructions and follow updates as they happen.
 Should you need assistance with Form I-9 compliance, get help from an HR professional.

 Tags